jhellerstein/idiomatic/README.md

 # idiomatic
-a multi-idiom compiler for fluent
+Idiomatic is intended to be a multi-idiom compiler for [fluent](https://github.com/ucbrise/fluent).

+The first idiom that it supports is a subset of [Bloom](http://bloom-lang.net).
+This is a work-in-progress.